More of our lives to be verified digitally

 While blockchain technology will take some time to develop fully and standards to be agreed on across the industry, we believe the blockchain promises to enable a far more secure identity solution while making it easier for the passenger.

-SITA is a member-owned organization with over 430 active members from across the air transport community.
+SITA is a member-owned organization with around 400 active members from across the air transport community.